bahodge/tomb-of-annihilation/sessions/Session 35.md

 “The snakes are not what they seem.”
 “Kubazan = bravery.
 Shagambi = wisdom.
 Moa = ?”

 We are ambushed by a bunch of snake people.
 They look similar to [[Raj'nisi]].
 We kill all of them.
+Our guide [[Selida]] says that they are [[Yuan-ti]] and is impressed that we've killed them.

+We loot:
+- 3 longbows carved like snakes